Proven-Paradox/shaper-system/Handbook.md

 When you successfully kill or knock out a foe, your next attack is made at Boon 6.
 //Implement some form of scaling?
 Kind of dangerous for passives

-**Controlled Adjustment** [Discipline]
-When you change your Stance, you may choose one of the following benefits:
-* You move one square.
-* You regain HP or MP equal to the removed Stance’s cost.
-* You use an ability whose Tier level is at most one below your Hero Tier.
-(Note: at Hero Tier 1, this means you may use a Tier 0 ability.)
-Using this option changes the action required to change your stance to match the ability used.
-For the purposes of the ability used, act as though both the new and old Stances are simultaneously active.

-**Defensive Footwork** [Discipline]
-While in a stance, harmful Abilities targeting you have Bane 10.
-On a round where you switch stances, this becomes Double Bane 10.
-// TODO: This needs to be reworked

 **Masochism** [Devourer]
 Any time you spend HP to use an Attack or Spell, you gain Shield equal to the spent health that lasts until your next turn.
 If you successfully hit with an ability that costs HP, you deal that HP cost as extra damage (after the Multiplier is applied).

 **Merciless** [Brute]
 When you strike a foe that is Prone, any damage you deal on your turn is increased by your Strength (after applying multipliers).
 This benefit increases as you raise your Hero Tier: the damage increases by an amount equal to your Strength each Hero Tier (so Strength x 2 at Hero Tier 2, Strength x 3 at Hero Tier 3, and so on).

-**Precision Strikes** [Discipline]
-If you start a battle in a Stance, increase your Offensive Track by 1.

 **Rage Mage** [Berzerker]
 Prerequisite: Anger